 Sustainable Living Header Title - Sustainable Living

-Environmental science is all about finding ways to live more sustainably, which means using resources today in a way that maintains their supplies for the future.
+Environmental sustainability is about responsible management of our natural resources, which means using resources today in a way that maintains their supplies for the future.
 Environmental sustainability doesn’t mean living without luxuries but rather being aware of your resource consumption and reducing unnecessary waste.

 Top Tips for Sustainable Living